NVIDIA/aistore/docs/overview.md

 ## Terminology

+* **Target** - storage node.
+In the docs and the code, instead of saying something like "storage node in an aistore cluster" we simply say "target."

+* **Proxy** - a **gateway** providing API access point.
+One of the proxies is elected, or designated, to be the _primary_ (or leader) of the cluster.
+There may be any number of ais proxies/gateways.
+The terms "proxy" and "gateway" are often used interchangeably.

+> Each proxy/gateway implements RESTful APIs (both native and S3 compatible) and provides full access to user data stored in the cluster.
+Each proxy collaborates with other proxies in the cluster to perform majority-voted HA failover.

 * [Backend Provider](providers.md) - an abstraction, and simultaneously an API-supported option, that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.

 * [Unified Global Namespace](providers.md) - AIS clusters *attached* to each other, effectively, form a super-cluster providing unified global namespace whereby all buckets and all objects of all included clusters are uniformly accessible via any and all individual access points (of those clusters).